ex5cr/supplier-product-management/README.md

 ## Features

 - ✅ User registration and login with JWT authentication
+- ✅ **User data isolation** - Each user only sees and manages their own suppliers and products
-- ✅ Supplier management (CRUD operations)
+- ✅ Supplier management (Create, Read, Update, Delete)
-- ✅ Product management (CRUD operations)
+- ✅ Product management (Create, Read, Update, Delete)
-- ✅ Product image upload (JPG, PNG, JPEG)
+- ✅ Product image upload (JPG, PNG, JPEG) with image display
 - ✅ Search products by name or supplier name
+- ✅ **Password confirmation** required when changing a product's supplier
+- ✅ **Safety features** - Prevents deletion of suppliers with associated products
+- ✅ **Modal-based UI** - Modern confirmation dialogs and alerts
 - ✅ Protected routes with authentication middleware
 - ✅ Responsive UI with Tailwind CSS